Events Endpoints

 Events Log API

 The Events Log API provides a list of log events.
-For example, the Device Discovery system will send a log event within the first minute of discovery a new MAC address o the network.
+For example, the Device Discovery system will send a log event within the first minute of discovering a new MAC address on the network.
 After a few more minutes (or hours) of gathering information, it is very common to see an updated device identification log event.

 ID